hikire/iback/README.md

     --silent, -s  Don't send notifications
     --stiky-notifications, -sn Make all notifications wait
     --no-sounds, -ns Stop the notification sounds
-    --log-errors, -le Log errors
+    --notify-on-errors, -ne Show a notification when an error occurs --log-errors, -le Log errors
     --error-retry-time=<seconds>, -ert=<seconds> Set the time to wait before retrying when an error occurs
       default: 60
-    --no-error-retry, -ner Don't retry when an error occurs --log-failures, -lf Log failures (Slow Internet)
+    --no-error-retry, -ner Don't retry when an error occurs --notify-on-failures, -nf Show a notification when the test result is slow Internet --log-failures, -lf Log failures (Slow Internet)
     --failure-retry-time=<seconds>, -frt=<seconds> Set the time to wait before retrying when the Internet is slow
       default: 0